 Amazon: Softcover, Coloring Book, Kindle E-BOOK (teaching edition)

 Everybody LOVES Mr. Dewey!

-Doug is a library assistant at the “library by the sea” on St. Simons Island, Georgia, USA.
+Doug is a man of leisure living on St. Simons Island, Georgia, USA.

 I was an elementary school librarian in metro Atlanta.
 I used my Mr. Dewey’s Zoo story for many years to teach Dewey Decimal Classification to my students.
 It was my retirement dream to publish the story as a children’s picture book.
 Dreams really do come true!